R.I.C and D.M.P. Uniform, Badges and Buttons

 An R.I.C. pin badge, stamped B. & P. on reverse, silver gilt, silver covered in gold plate.
 These pins were decorative, worn by members and ex-members of the R.I.C. or as sweetheart broaches.
 They are not official awards for service or bravery.

 Dublin Metropolitan Police DMP Cap Badge used from about 1902 to 1910.
 White metal die-stamped 'Quis Separabit' Who will separate (us) and EVII Royal cypher.

 George V Royal Irish Constabulary cast iron barracks sign, from Donegall Pass Barracks, Belfast.
 Relief-cast badge with King's crown

 Some of the rank insignia of the DMP was used by Poiliní Átha Cliath and An Garda Síochána.
-I am told this DMP Station Sergeant’s cuff insignia was used in Dublin up to the late 1960s or early 1970s.
+I am told this DMP Staff Sergeant’s cuff insignia was used in Dublin up to the late 1960s or early 1970s.

 RIC Black horn button made by James Grove and Sons